jdeath/Bedrock-Homeassistant/README.md

 # Bedrock-Homeassistant

-Update: core-2021.3.1 or later should support this custom_component without changing the mcstatus.
+Core-2021.3.1 or later should support this custom_component without changing the mcstatus.
 Hopefully the built-in component will be updated, because I did a PR.
 Until then,

 ```
 Place minecraft_server folder in your custom components